3 Ways to Photograph Winter Sunsets

-First and foremost, it’s important to know sunsets are high contrast scenes, especially if foreground is included.
+Sunsets can be high contrast scenes.
 The sun, even low on the horizon, is an incredibly bright object.
-Cameras aren’t capable of handling such an extreme dynamic range.
-When the shutter is activated, the camera’s built-in meter measures reflected light in the overall scene and calculates settings to expose for whichever value is dominant: brights or darks.
-It cannot get good exposure for both, so if more foreground is included than sky, the camera will expose for the foreground, brightening it up while the sky gets washed away.
-Or, if more sky is included, the foreground will go to black while the sky retains detail and color.
-There are other ways to balance out dynamic range while post-processing RAW files, but understanding how the meter works and having an ability to work within its limitations is key to capturing sunsets and other high contrast scenes at their best, in camera.
+Cameras aren’t capable of handling such an extreme dynamic range, so when the shutter is activated, the camera’s built-in meter measures the overall reflected light and calculates exposure for whichever subject is dominant: the sky or foreground.
+It cannot get good exposure for both, so if more foreground is included than sky, the camera will expose for the foreground and the sky will lose texture and color.
+Or if more sky fills the frame, the foreground will be underexposed while the sky is colorful and detailed.
+There are other ways to balance out dynamic range while post-processing RAW files, but understanding how the meter works and knowing how to work within its limitations is key to capturing amazing sunsets and other high contrast scenes in camera.

 A Simple Sunset

-Starting with the same settings as above, compose the frame with a animate or inanimate foreground subject.
-The camera will then likely try to brighten the foreground, washing out the sky.
-Use the EV control to dial down exposure 1-2 stops, making the foreground go black.
-Silhouettes are a wonderful way to take advantage of the camera’s limitations.
-They are powerful design tools and can be depicted a variety of ways, from a lonely tree standing serenely against the fading light to someone making a joyful leap into the setting sun.
+Use the same settings above and compose the scene with a living or inanimate foreground subject.
+The camera will likely try to brighten the foreground, overexposing the sky.
+Use the EV control to reduce exposure 1-2 stops, underexposing foreground.
+Silhouettes are a great way to take advantage of the camera’s limitations.
+They are dramatic visuals that can be used a variety of ways from a lonely tree standing against the fading light to a person making a joyful leap into the sunset.

-If your camera has a built-in flash, this is one of the few times I recommend using it.
-Off camera flash will do a much better job of casting directional light on the subject, so even better if you have it available.
-Regardless, instructions will be given for the on-camera flash with the aim of balancing it with available light.
-In other words, fill flash.
+If your camera has a built-in flash, this is one of the few times it may be of use.
+Off-camera flash will do a much better job of casting directional light on the subject, so it’s even better if you have one available.
 Again, start with the same settings as above.
-Without your subject in the frame, expose for the sky (remembering to use the EV to dial down exposure).
-Activate the flash and set it on manual, 1/4 power, rear-curtain sync (consult your camera’s manual if necessary).
-Take a test shot with your subject and make power adjustments until the flash is there, but not obvious.
-The sky should retain rich color, while lighting on the subject is blended with natural light.
+Without using flash, expose for the sky and take a test shot (remembering to use the EV to dial down exposure if necessary).
+Add flash on the subject with the next shot, making power and placement adjustments as necessary.
+The goal is to blend the introduced and natural light in such a way it’s not obvious.

 Twilight Photo Tour is a fun way to explore the winter landscape around Anchorage.
 An Alaska Photo Treks guide will drive you to a variety of scenic locations and provide photographic support along the way.